Here is a piece of advice from a seasoned UAE resident: the summer is not your enemy.

 7. Go on that great UAE road trip

-The UAE is blessed with seven distinct emirates all accessible by car.
+The UAE is blessed with seven distinct emirates, all accessible by car.
 This is what makes the country a perfect location for a family road trip.

-With the motorways less congested during these times, it is recommended to set aside a week or number of weekends to visit the hidden gems, such as the coastal city of Khorfakkan in Sharjah and the UAE's oldest functioning mosque, the 100-year old Al Bidyah Mosque, in Fujairah.
+With the motorways less congested during these times, it is recommended to set aside a week or a number of weekends to visit the hidden gems, such as the coastal city of Khorfakkan in Sharjah and the UAE's oldest functioning mosque, the 100-year old Al Bidyah Mosque, in Fujairah.

 8. Volunteer and thrive